A Metric Space for Point Process Excitations: Related Work

 Recent progress has been made in factorizing interactions with a direct focus on scalability~\cite{ref:nickel}, improving on prior work in low-rank processes~\cite{ref:lemonnier}.
 Block models on observed interaction pairs also exist~\cite{ref:junuthula}.
 While these all achieve compact Hawkes processes, our methodology distinguishes itself by learning a Euclidean embedding with the semantics of a metric space, not a low-rank projection.

-Notably Neural Hawkes~\cite{ref:mei} and a hodgepodge of other techniques centered on neural networks~\cite{ref:lu, ref:ganem, ref:okawa, ref:omi, ref:sharma, ref:shang, ref:he, ref:du, ref:jia, ref:mehrasa} have been established through the years.
-Our baseline estimator resembles most closely the one described in the work of Zhou et al.~\cite{ref:zhou2}, whereas the spatiotemporal aspect is inspired from the likes of Schoenberg et al.~\cite{ref:schoenberg, ref:mohler, ref:yuan}.
+Deep nonparametric (Poisson or even intensity-free) point process models\footnote{\cite<notably>[]{ref:mei,ref:lu,ref:ganem,ref:okawa,ref:omi,ref:sharma,ref:shang,ref:he,ref:du,ref:jia,ref:mehrasa}} made massive strides in the past few years.
+However, not all domains permit such expressive characterization.
+Our baseline estimator resembles most closely the one described in the work of Zhou et al.~\citeyear{ref:zhou2}, whereas the spatiotemporal aspect is inspired from the likes of Schoenberg et al.~\cite<see>[]{ref:schoenberg,ref:mohler,ref:yuan}.
 Variational substitutes in the EM algorithm have also been explored~\cite{ref:cho}.
-A concurrent study to ours by Zhu et al.~\cite{ref:zhu} parametrizes a heterogeneous kernel in real Euclidean space by deep neural networks.
+A concurrent study to ours by Zhu et al.~\citeyear{ref:zhu} parametrizes a heterogeneous kernel in real Euclidean space by deep neural networks.